 Traditional ecological knowledge plays a significant role in conserving biodiversity, as indigenous communities possess a deep understanding of ecological processes and sustainable resource management.
 Their active participation is therefore essential for effective conservation of plant diversity (Haq et al., 2021).
 The Himalayan region, recognized as a global biodiversity hotspot, supports a wide array of medicinal and aromatic plants.
 The Indian Trans-Himalayan region, covering approximately 186,000 km², hosts over 1,000 plant species and 225 bird species despite relatively low species diversity (Rizvi et al., 2022; Singh, 2009).

 Ladakh, located in northern India and bounded by the Karakoram Range, the Himalaya, and the Tibetan Plateau, represents the largest geographical unit within this region (Kala, 2006).
 Known for its rich heritage of medicinal and wild edible plants, Ladakh has been relatively underexplored in terms of systematic documentation.
 The Sowa-Rigpa system, one of the oldest traditional healthcare systems, is deeply rooted in this region (Dhondrup et al., 2020).
 Preserving this traditional knowledge is as important as conserving the plant resources themselves (Ballabh & Chaurasia, 2007).
 Geographically, Ladakh is one of the highest inhabited plateaus in the world, covering 59,146 km² with a sparse population of 290,492 (Census 2011), resulting in a very low population density of 4.91 persons per km² (Kala, 2006).
 The region experiences a cold desert climate, characterized by less than 120 mm of annual rainfall and heavy winter snowfall.
 Its vegetation includes alpine mesophytes, arid flora, and oasis-based plant communities, many of which possess significant medicinal and aromatic value (Haq et al., 2021).
 The traditional Amchis system of medicine, closely linked to Ladakh’s unique flora, remains a primary healthcare resource, particularly in remote areas where modern medical facilities are scarce.
-However, increasing demand from the pharmaceutical industry and unsustainable harvesting practices have led to overexploitation and decline of several native plant species (Phani et al., 2011).
+However, increasing demand from the pharmaceutical industry and unsustainable harvesting practices have led to overexploitation and the decline of several native plant species (Phani et al., 2011).
 In western Ladakh, nearly 60% of the population still depends on traditional medicine, highlighting its continued relevance (Angmo et al., 2012).

 Current research on medicinal plants in this region remains fragmented and geographically limited, leaving many remote areas insufficiently explored and lacking updated inventories.
 At the same time, traditional knowledge systems, especially the Amchis tradition, are declining due to modernization and inadequate documentation.
 Moreover, many medicinal plants lack scientific validation in terms of phytochemical composition and pharmacological efficacy.
 Limited understanding of their ecology, population dynamics, and responses to climate change further complicates conservation efforts.
 Unsustainable harvesting, weak policy frameworks, and minimal domestication or cultivation initiatives continue to threaten these valuable resources.
 Therefore, consolidating ethnobotanical knowledge is essential for preserving traditional wisdom and ensuring the sustainable management of medicinal plant diversity.